faetschi/FuelStationDataCollector/README.md

 docker-compose up
 ```

-- Start all applications in IntelliJ seperately
+- Start all Java applications seperately
-- also start JavaFX application to start the invoice PDF generation
+- Start JavaFX application to start the invoice PDF generation

-In the JavaFX application:
+In the UI application:
 - Enter a customerID (e.g. 1-3 are valid)
 - A download button appears: download the invoice.pdf for the selected customer